 Surgical masks are the next best thing for hospital professionals who cannot get N95 masks, but they are not nearly as effective as N95 masks.
-Surgical masks do not form a seal around the face, and are mainly used to protect patients against particles expelled by medical professionals.
-Surgical masks do little to protect the wearer from inhaling particles expelled by patients.
+However, surgical masks do not form a seal around the face and are mainly used to protect patients against particles expelled by medical professionals.
+Also, they do little to protect the wearer from inhaling particles expelled by patients.

 There are several reasons why there is a shortage of PPE for nursing homes, hospitals, and other healthcare facilities.
 As the coronavirus pandemic began to take hold, many people began trying to get their hands on as many N95 masks and surgical masks as possible.
 This meant that people were buying from bulk suppliers, and the masks were bought out faster than they could be produced.
 In addition to this panic-buying, hospitals began going through their supplies faster than normal due to an influx of COVID-19 patients.
 These two factors combined led to a shortage of masks.

 While many well-meaning professionals are working to provide homemade cloth masks for medical professionals, these masks are not nearly as effective at protecting people as medical-grade masks.
 While something is better than nothing, doctors, nurses, and other medical professionals are risking their lives daily by working with potential coronavirus patients without access to PPE.
 It’s essential that masks be left for the medical professionals who need them.
 People who are protecting themselves from the coronavirus in public by wearing masks do not need the protection that an N95 mask provides.